Love in the Time of Chaos:

 Ram Dass is an American cultural icon and spiritual pioneer whose journey through academia, psychedelia, and spiritual exploration has influenced western culture for more than 50 years.

 In the early 1960s, Harvard psychology professor Dr. Richard Alpert was engaged in the study of consciousness through use of psychedelic substances.
 After being fired from Harvard with his fellow culture-jammer Timothy Leary, Dr. Alpert traveled to India, where he studied yoga, Hindu devotional practices, and Buddhism.

-Mirabai Bush is co-author, with Ram Dass, of Compassion in Action: Setting Out on the Path of Service, and has written or contributed to a number of other books.
+Mirabai Bush is co-author, with Ram Dass, of Compassion in Action: Setting Out on the Path of Service, and has written, edited, and contributed to a number of other books.
 Founder and Senior Fellow at the Center for Contemplative Mind in Society, in Boston, Mirabai spent 1970-72 in India with Neem Karoli Baba.
 Her spiritual training included extensive meditation training with Shri S. N. Goenka and Anagarika Munindra in Bodh Gaya, as well as studies with Sufi saint Pir Vilayat Inayat Khan, Tibetan lamas Kalu Rinpoche, Chogyam Trungpa Rinpoche, Kyabje Gehlek Rinpoche, Tsoknyi Rinpoche, and others.